logicalzero/gplab/README.rst

 -------

-gplab was a project I originally started back in school a long, long ago.
+gplab was a project I originally started back in school a long, long time ago.
 After many years, I decided to return to work on it.
 The original code (in Common Lisp) is long gone, so I rewrote it from scratch as a first foray into a large Python project.
 This Python implementation then languished for a couple of years, during which time I began using Python much more.
 Much of the old, poorly-designed code has been refactored, but some bits of ugliness persist.